-The survey provided an overview of the new and updated policies in the 2023 RTP, including the pricing policies and mobility policies, and asked: on a scale of one to five, how well these policies guide the region's transportation system in the right direction?
+The survey provided an overview of the new and updated policies in the 2023 RTP, including the pricing policies and mobility policies, and asked: on a scale of one to five, how well do these policies guide the region's transportation system in the right direction?

 There were 236 responses to the question about the pricing policies.
-The median score for this question was 3, indicating there is generally support for the pricing policies included in the 2023 RTP.
+The median score for this question was 3, with notably more scores of 4 and 5 than 2 and 1, indicating there is generally support for the pricing policies included in the 2023 RTP.